lagwy/DOcloud-Cutting-Stock-Java-Sample/README.md

 mvn --version
 ```

-3. Once you have registered and logged in to DOcloud, get the IBM DOcloud
+3. Once you have registered and logged in to DOcplexcloud, get the IBM DOcplexcloud
 base URL and an API key, which are accessible on the
 [Get API Key page](https://dropsolve-oaas.docloud.ibmcloud.com/dropsolve/api).
 Copy the base URL and the API key to the maven properties in your `~/.m2/settings.xml`
 settings file, where
-  * `yourKey` is the API key (clientID) that you generate after registering for DOcloud.
+  * `yourKey` is the API key (clientID) that you generate after registering for DOcplexcloud.
-  * `yourURL` is the base URL that you get after registering for DOcloud.
+  * `yourURL` is the base URL that you get after registering for DOcplexcloud.

    ```xml
   <profile>